 - Several unsuccessful attempts to cut down or stop gambling.

 - Commission of illegal acts to obtain financing for more gambling.
-Such unlawful acts are fraud, embezzlement, and forgery.
+For example, some unlawful acts are fraud, embezzlement, and forgery.

 - Significant loss or endangerment of relationships, jobs, and scholastic achievement.